dallasjohnson/alienworlds-architecture/docs/packopener.md

 *  `open(name account)` - For a user to be able to open a pack they must have deposited an asset with the matching symbol into this contract so it is visible in the deposit table with the user's account.
     * If a matching pack is found and it is active then the opening process can continue which involves requesting a random value from Wax random number generator.
-    * When the random number returns, random assets or templates are chosen from the created assets table and a random amount of bonus tokens from the pack are also issued for the account opening the pack.
-All of these are added to a claim table and they then claimed in a deferred transaction.
-By claiming in a deferred transaction if there is a unexpected transaction failure during the claiming of assets (such as CPU timeout) the prepared assets from the random value processing will still be available for the user to claim as a separate blockchain transaction.
+*  `receiverand(uint64_t assoc_id, checksum256 random_value)` When the random number returns, random assets or templates are chosen from the created assets table and a random amount of bonus tokens from the pack are also issued for the account opening the pack.
+All of these are added to a claim table and they can then be claimed in a deferred transaction.
+*  `claim(name account, name pack_name)` The claim action is called at the end of processing of the random returned value in a deferred transaction.
+If there is an unexpected transaction failure during the claiming of assets (such as CPU timeout) the prepared assets from the random value processing will still be available to be claimed as a separate blockchain transaction.
+If the claiming was performed as an inline action from within the `receiverand` both actions could potentially fail (or be forced to fail by the claim receiver) if they wanted to selectively choose which NFTs or bonus tokens they would be rewarded from the receiverand action.

 ## Storage
 * Packs table to store details of packs of cards that could be opened